Application Health

 unhandled-error): Tracks unhandled errors or promise rejections.

 The module requires an inline reporter factory to send events to your monitoring service.
-To do this provide INLINE_REPORTER_FACTORY_SCRIPT_TOKEN using inline script
+To do this, provide INLINE_REPORTER_FACTORY_SCRIPT_TOKEN using an inline script.

 export function inlineReporterFactoryScript() {